 Unpacking the ecological approach to health promotion

-This webinar will explore the ecological approach to health promotion as a strategy to reorient public health programs and services and impact population health inequities.
-Facilitators and challenges to the implementation of an ecological approach will be discussed, including practice-based considerations at the individual, group, organization and community levels of implementation.
+This webinar explores the ecological approach to health promotion as a strategy to reorient public health programs and services and to impact population health inequities.
+Facilitators and challenges to the implementation of an ecological approach are discussed, including practice-based considerations at the individual, group, organization and community levels of implementation.

-The event will highlight relevant research, position papers and other resources, including program examples that integrate an ecological approach to addressing population health.
-Considerations for how an ecological approach to health promotion programs can influence and are influenced by the social determinants of health will also be explored.
+The recording highlights relevant research, position papers and other resources, including program examples that integrate an ecological approach to addressing population health.
+Considerations for how an ecological approach to health promotion programs can influence and are influenced by the social determinants of health are also explored.

 - concepts of ecological health promotion;